-Shilo is a paid business tool starting at Estimated $75โ$150/agent/month/month.
+Shilo is a enterprise agents tool with a free tier.
 We looked at what you actually get, what real users say, and whether the price matches the value.
 Here's our take.

-Shilo is worth it if you need business tools.
-Specialized focus on live real estate sales conversations rather than trying to be an all-in-one platform makes it a solid choice.
+Shilo is worth it if you need enterprise agents tools.
+Specialized focus on live real estate sales conversations rather than trying to be an all-in-one platform, filling a gap that general crms leave open makes it a solid choice.

 We're not here to sell you Shilo.
 Here's what you should know before buying: